 Number of Links Pointing to Your Site

-The number of links pointing to your site is extremely important for Google.
-These are often referred to as “Backlinks.”
+The number of links pointing to your site from other sites on the web is extremely important for Google.
+These are referred to as “Backlinks.”
 Essentially, a backlink to your site is similar to a “vote” from that site owner, or a nod of credibility.
 It’s someone saying, “this blog is worth a read” to their readers.
+Google uses this unofficial internet voting system to rank blog posts, but it’s not all they use.

-Of course, some websites have higher authority than others.
-Sites like the Huffington Post, CNN, Vogue, and other major media outlets have a much higher authority than a new site by an unknown blogger in the middle of nowhere.
-A link from a high-authority site is valued much higher than a link from a random blogger.
+Some websites have higher authority than others and thus, a backlink from them is far more valuable.
+Sites like the Huffington Post, Forbes, Vogue, and other major media outlets have a much higher authority than a new site by an unknown blogger in the middle of nowhere.
+A link from a high-authority site is valued much higher by Google than a link from a random blogger.
+It’s kind of like a Senator endorsing a candidate as opposed to your next-door neighbor.
+The Senator’s endorsement will carry a higher weight in terms of public opinion.

 The anchor text used in the link is important as well.
 Anchor text is the word or phrase that is used to form the link.
 Here is an example.
-In the previous sentence, the world “example” is the anchor text.
+In the previous sentence, the word “example” is the anchor text because that is what is linked.
+Google is more likely to show the website that is linked when someone searches for the word “example” if many websites also link to that page using the word “example.”

 Dofollow or Nofollow